RoandreVillegas/RoandreVillegas/README.md

 <img src = images/img_for_readme.jpg>

-I am currently a second year student at the University of Guelph majoring in Computer Engineering (Co-Op).
+I am currently a fifth year student at the University of Guelph majoring in Computer Engineering (Co-Op).
 Passionate about the field and eager to learn more about Science and Technology as I continue my journey to become a computer engineer!

 ## Languages <img src = "images/code.gif" height = "30">
 <div>